African-American Vernacular English: Local variations

+Social perception and context

+African-American Vernacular suffers from persistent stigma and negative social evaluation in American culture.
+By definition, as a vernacular dialect of English, AAVE has not received the social prestige of a standard dialect, leading to widespread and long-standing misconceptions that it is a grammatically inferior form of English, which linguistics research of the twentieth century has debunked.
+However, educators and social commentators traditionally have advocated for eliminating AAVE usage through the public education system for a variety of reasons, ranging from a continued belief that AAVE is intrinsically deficient to arguments that its use, by being stigmatized in certain social contexts, is socially limiting.
+Some of the harshest criticism of AAVE or its use has come from African Americans themselves.
+A conspicuous example was the "Pound Cake speech", in which Bill Cosby criticized some African Americans for various social behaviors, including the way they talked.

 Educators traditionally have attempted to eliminate AAVE usage through the public education system, perceiving the dialect as grammatically defective.
 In 1974, the teacher-led Conference on College Composition and Communication issued a position statement affirming students' rights to their own dialects and the validity of all dialects.
 Mainstream linguistics has long agreed with this view about dialects.
 In 1979, a judge ordered the Ann Arbor School District to find a way to identify AAVE speakers in the schools and to "use that knowledge in teaching such students how to read standard English."
-In 1996, Oakland Unified School District made a controversial resolution for AAVE, which was later called "Ebonics."
+In 1996, Oakland Unified School District made a controversial resolution for AAVE, which was later called "Ebonics".
 The Oakland School board approved that Ebonics be recognized as a language independent from English (though this particular view is not endorsed by linguists), that teachers would participate in recognizing this language, and that it would be used in theory to support the transition from Ebonics to Standard American English in schools.
 This program lasted three years and then died off.